 As a mother of 3 adopted children who were all exposed to drugs at some point in their lives, I’ve seen the challenging effects of maternal substance abuse at each developmental stage.
 My oldest daughter was born addicted to cocaine, along with many other issues.
 My youngest son was born addicted to methamphetamine, widely known as meth.
 My oldest son’s first years of life were significantly affected by meth exposure in utero and living in a home with a meth lab.

 The effects of substance abuse during pregnancy are quite complicated, but I’ll break them down to better understand the impact.
 In this article, I shall highlight the types of substances pregnant women use, the immediate and long-term consequences of using drugs while pregnant, the challenges of self-reporting statistics, and what these facts and statistics look like from a personal perspective.

 Drug use during pregnancy

-There are many substances which doctors don’t recommend using while pregnant, and these may include some over-the-counter (OTC) drugs, prescription drugs, illicit drugs, alcohol, and tobacco.
+There are many substances that doctors don’t recommend using while pregnant, and these may include some over-the-counter (OTC) drugs, prescription drugs, illicit drugs, alcohol, and tobacco.
 Numerous studies have been conducted on the impact each of these substances has on the fetus.